jimbrig/KaaS/3-Resources/Highlights/Readwise/Articles/3 Steps to Managing Your Time and Maximizing Your Workday.md

 Source: feedly
 Link: https://addicted2success.com/success-advice/3-steps-to-managing-your-time-and-maximizing-your-workday/
 Tags: ["#Type/Highlight/Article"]
-Aliases: ["3 Steps to Managing Your Time and Maximizing Your Workday", "3 Steps to Managing Your Time and Maximizing Your Workday"]
+Aliases: ["3 Steps to Managing Your Time and Maximizing Your Workday"]
 ---
 # 3 Steps to Managing Your Time and Maximizing Your Workday